lookupdaily/thermostat/README.md

 As a landlord,
 so that the pipes don't freeze,
 I would like to set a minimum temperature of 10 degrees.

+As a homeowner,
+so that I can save on bills,
+I want a powersaving mode which will set maximum temperature to 25 degrees.
 ```